May Awareness: Mental Health

 - 2 min read

-[Thumb Region, MI] April 1, 2026 — Thumb Community Health Partnership (TCHP) is recognizing April as Healthy Living Month, encouraging residents across the Thumb region to focus on building healthy habits for both body and mind.
+[Thumb Region, MI] May 1, 2026 — Thumb Community Health Partnership (TCHP) is recognizing May as Mental Health Awareness Month, encouraging residents across the Thumb region to focus on caring for their mental health and supporting others.

-What the Public Can Do to Stay Healthy
+What the Public Can Do to Support Mental Health

-Throughout April, Thumb Community Health Partnership will share tips, resources, and local information through social media and community partners to support healthy living across the region.
+Throughout May, Thumb Community Health Partnership will share tips, resources, and local information through social media and community partners to support mental health across the Thumb.

-TCHP invites residents, schools, employers, and community leaders to join in recognizing Healthy Living Month and making health a priority every day.
+TCHP invites residents, schools, employers, and community leaders to join in recognizing Mental Health Awareness Month and helping make mental health a priority every day.

 For more information about Thumb Community Health Partnership or local resources, visit www.ThumbHealth.org or follow TCHP on Facebook.